DanteB918/Anime-Scraper/README.md

 **I, the creator of this tool, assume no liability for any misuse of this software.**

+## 📝 To Note:

+Currently, this project RELIES on `https://anitaku.bz/`, if for whatever reason they go down, this goes down.

 ## ✨ Features

 - 📺 Scrape recent anime episodes from the homepage